ManticoreGamesInc/platform-documentation/docs/scripting/tutorial.md

 Finally, you can check out the game by going [here](https://staging.manticoreplatform.com/games/b8efe9e824994eae963d618cdbcabbd1) and clicking on 'edit' to download a copy of the game to play around with yourself!

-_[NOTE(bret): Also, I still have them on a hard drive if we ever wanted to use them as reference materials.
-I still send them to people who are trying to get into game development because they really take you from "what am I doing, ahhh, confusing nightmare!" to "wow I know this entire software back and front", which is something that would be ideal to mimic within our own tutorials.]_